Energy price cap: Why are gas and electricity bills going up and can I fix?

 The type of property you live in, how energy efficient it is, how many people live there and the weather all make a difference.

 The vast majority of people pay their bill this way to help spread payments across the year.
-Those who pay every three months by cash and cheque are charged more.
+Those who pay every three months by cash or cheque are charged more.

-Submitting a meter reading when the energy cap changes means you won't be charged for estimated usage at the wrong rate.
+Submitting a meter reading when the cap changes means you will not be charged for estimated usage at the wrong rate.

 This is especially important when prices go up.

-Customers with working smart meters do not need to submit a reading.
+Customers with working smart meters do not need to submit a reading as their bill is calculated automatically.

 What is happening to prepayment customers?